-The product was endorsed by the iconic American Architect Frank Lloyd Wright who said “this is more important than you can realise.
-Not just windows, but entire walls and sections of buildings could be screened and protected from the sun’s hot rays.’
+Ironically, as Churchill was saying this in Great Britain, across the Atlantic another great man with truly exceptional vision, the iconic American architect, Frank Lloyd Wright, was saying about our product “new building material is very rare.
+This is a new building material.
+It is more important than even you can realize.
+Not just windows, but entire walls and sections of buildings could be screened and protected from the sun's hot rays.”

-When tested at Fraunhofer, results confirmed MicroLouvre™ as the most comprehensive solution for Thermal and Visual Comfort in one system.
+When tested at Fraunhofer, results confirmed MicroLouvre® as the most comprehensive solution for Thermal and Visual Comfort in one system.

-The Berkeley Lab included MicroLouvre™ in a major research project for PG&E. With MicroLouvre™, daily cooling loads were reduced by 68% on sunny days when compared with dual pane, high performance solar control glass with an internal blind.
+The Berkeley Lab included MicroLouvre® in a major research project for PG&E. With MicroLouvre®, daily cooling loads were reduced by 68% on sunny days when compared with dual pane, high performance solar control glass with an internal blind.

-Building Research Establishment (BRE) wind tunnel tested MicroLouvre™ screens from different angles and proved it to be indestructible at winds exceeding 100mph/160 kph/46 metres per second.
+Building Research Establishment (BRE) wind tunnel tested MicroLouvre® screens from different angles and proved it to be indestructible at winds exceeding 100mph/160 kph/46 metres per second.